cnu/cnu.github.io/content/post/2017/issue-tracker-budget.md

 So the next time you want to claim you don't have budget to use an issue tracker or buy a seat for everyone in the company, just imagine throwing away a few million dollars every year.

-Stop being a cheap company and start tracking issues professionally.
+Stop being a cheap company and start handling issues professionally.